wanchain/explore-wanchain/README.md

 **Storeman group powered Wanchain — Ethereum cross-chain transactions**

--Cross-chain transactions with Ethereum
+- Cross-chain transactions with Ethereum
--Permissioned Storeman groups enable cross-chain transactions
+- Permissioned Storeman groups enable cross-chain transactions

 ### Wanchain 1.0

 **Mainnet Launch**

--Wanchain launches an independent blockchain focused on developing the interoperability and privacy features which are prerequisites for the future of digital finance
+- Wanchain launches an independent blockchain focused on developing the interoperability and privacy features which are prerequisites for the future of digital finance
--Theoretical blueprints for interoperability features completed -Features private transactions and smart contracts at launch with work on interoperability features underway
+- Theoretical blueprints for interoperability features completed
+- Features private transactions and smart contracts at launch with work on interoperability features underway